 There it is, the truth of why Rocky was up for adoption.
 It wasn’t because of his high energy.
-Although I still can’t figure out how a 70-year-old couple can give a border collie enough exercise.

 The original owners wouldn’t give the breeder any information about where they surrendered Rocky or why they didn’t contact her first.
 They did sign a contract with the breeder that they would return Rocky to her and never surrender to a rescue or shelter.
 But yet he ended up in a shelter hundreds of miles away.

 It’s Monday night as I am writing this, and I am still not sure who lied about the owner getting bit.
 Was it the owner that withheld this important information?
 Was it the rescue we adopted Rocky from?
 Or was there an in-between shelter that left out the biting incident?

 I never did get any answers about Rocky.
 No one would return my calls or emails.
 I do know that the rescue removed Rocky’s photos from Facebook a later that week, but he remained on Petfinder for at least a couple weeks.